Symptoms of Heart Failure in Women

 What Signs Should Women Be Mindful Of?

-Women should not only be mindful of the symptoms above but also pay attention to where they feel pain and discomfort.
+Women should not only be mindful of the heart failure symptoms above but also pay attention to where they feel pain and discomfort.
 While chest pain is widely associated with heart failure, women might also feel pain and discomfort in their neck, jaw, shoulder, upper back, or abdomen.

 The pain can range from a dull and consistent ache to something more.
 If the pain is consistent and can’t be linked to another issue, it’s a good idea to seek medical treatment.